-- The average American uses twice the natural resources of the average Frenchman, German, or Englishman and twelve times the natural resources of a person living in Pakistan, India, or Vietnam.
+- The average American uses twice the natural resources of the average French, German, or English citizen and twelve times the natural resources of a person living in Pakistan, India, or Vietnam.

 One Solution: Build Outdoor Garden Classrooms!

-Some of the surprising benefits discovered from integrating an outdoor garden classroom into the school curricula:
+Some of the surprising benefits discovered from integrating an outdoor garden classroom into the school curricula include

 - In a study conducted among 800 students in 4th and 8th grades in a low-income area of Louisiana, students who learned many of their lessons in math, science, reading and social studies by integrating a school garden into the curricula increased their test scores by 15% in reading, 20% in math, and 15% in social studies.
 (National Wildlife Federation, 2010).